Vey-Digital/vey-digital.github.io/about.md

 We leverage AI and automation to eliminate repetitive work, ensuring accuracy, speed, and consistency across your systems.

 **Empowerment**
-We help teams build lasting capability through practical training, documentation, and support — so you can own your data with confidence.
+We help teams build lasting capability through practical training, documentation, and support; so you can own your data with confidence.

 ---